vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/vtorc.md

 |      WaitReplicasTimeoutSeconds       |       `--wait-replicas-timeout`       | Duration for which to wait for replica's to respond when issuing RPCs                                                                  |
 |     TopoInformationRefreshSeconds     | `--topo-information-refresh-duration` | Timer duration on which VTOrc refreshes the keyspace and vttablet records from the topology server                                     |
 |          RecoveryPollSeconds          |      `--recovery-poll-duration`       | Timer duration on which VTOrc polls its database to run a recovery                                                                     |

+For a full list of supported flags, please look at [VTOrc reference page](../../../reference/programs/vtorc).

 Apart from configurations, some flags from VTOrc have also been removed -
 - `sibling`